kdechant/eamon/EVENT-HANDERS.md

 What happened here?
 - The "say" event handler takes one parameter, the phrase being said
 - We can test for the phrase.
-In this case, we test if the player says "magic" while carrying artifact #5
+In this case, we test if the player says "magic" while artifact #5 is in the room or in the player's inventory
 - If true, we call `game.history.write()` to print a string to the output, using the "special" color (blue)
 - We also destroy artifact #5.
 This removes it from the player's inventory and the game.